 When you spend time with someone with dementia, it is important to take account of their abilities, interests and preferences.
 These may change as the dementia progresses.
 It's not always easy, but try to respond flexibly and sensitively.

 Supporting the person to express their feelings

-Dementia affects people's thinking, reasoning and memory, but the person's feelings remain intact.
+Dementia affects people's thinking, reasoning, behaviour and memory, but the person's feelings remain intact.
 A person with dementia will probably be sad or upset at times.
 In the earlier stages, the person may want to talk about their anxieties and the problems they are experiencing.

 - Try to understand how the person feels.

 - Make time to offer them support, rather than ignoring them or 'jollying them along'.